IS PROSTATE PROBLEM AND ERECTION RELATED?

 The aging process (which is unavoidable) in men is accompanied by a significant decrease in available levels of this hormone and this is probably due to decreased activity of these hormone-producing cells and a reduction in blood supply to the testes.
 Androgen deficiency in men may lead to loss of strength and energy, a decrease in muscle mass, osteoporosis, a decrease in sexual activity.
 In some cases, changes in mood and cognitive function.
 This decreasing of hormone weakens the drive for sex, stamina, and strength to get an erection.

 - the development of male secondary sexual characteristics such as body hair growth (e.g. facial, chest, and pubic hair)

 - deepening of the voice

 - indirectly helps achieve erections.

-- possibly for feeling of well being and energy.
+- possibly for a feeling of well-being and energy.

 Testosterone replacement or supplement for men may help combat the effects of declining sex hormones.

 Remember that the penis cannot be erected when the blood vessels become blocked and the blood can’t get to the penis.
-Occasionally, other conditions (alcohol, smoking, drugs, fatigue, poor diet and health), can prevent a man getting and sustaining a satisfactory erection.
+Occasionally, other conditions (alcohol, smoking, drugs, fatigue, poor diet, and health), can prevent a man from getting and sustaining a satisfactory erection.